Vietnam.vn - Nền tảng quảng bá Việt Nam

 In November 2014, the Ministry issued Directive 5105 on rectifying the situation of extra teaching and learning in primary education, including the requirement "Do not organize student surveys at the beginning of the school year, do not organize entrance exams for students entering grade 6".

-But in that year's admission season, localities still followed the old practice, which was to hold entrance exams for high-quality secondary schools, autonomous public schools, and non-public schools.
+But that year's admission season, localities still followed the old practice, which was to hold entrance exams for high-quality secondary schools, autonomous public schools, and non-public schools.

 In this dispatch, the Ministry stated: "Circular 11/2014/TT-BGDDT dated April 18, 2014 of the Minister of Education and Training promulgating the Regulations on junior high school and high school admissions stipulates: "Junior high school admissions by examination method".

-Hanoi and Ho Chi Minh City asked for separate mechanisms for Ams school and Tran Dai Nghia school but were not approved.
+Hanoi and Ho Chi Minh City asked for separate mechanisms for Ams School and Tran Dai Nghia School but were not approved.

 But that same night, the Department sent an urgent document requesting all junior high schools in the city to enroll students in grade 6 by selection, strictly prohibiting entrance exams, absolutely not surveying students at the beginning of the year, and not dividing into classes.